CartoDB/Windshaft-cartodb/docs/named_maps.md

 Params | Description
 --- | ---
-auth_token | optional, but required when `"method"` is set to `"token"` config | Encoded JSON with the params for creating named maps (the variables defined in the template) lmza | This attribute contains the same as config but LZMA compressed.
+auth_token | optional, but required when `"method"` is set to `"token"` config | Encoded JSON with the params for creating Named Maps (the variables defined in the template) lmza | This attribute contains the same as config but LZMA compressed.
 It cannot be used at the same time than `config`. callback | JSON callback name